 Title policy production and delivery.

-Title insurance policies are issued and delivered to customers in a timely manner to meet statutory, regulatory or contractual obligations.
+Title insurance policies should be issued and delivered in a timely manner to meet statutory, regulatory, and contractual obligations.

-Issue and deliver policies within thirty days of the later of (i) the date of Settlement, or (ii) the date that the terms and conditions of title insurance commitment are satisfied.
+Issue and deliver policies within thirty days of the later of: (i) the date of Settlement, or (ii) the date that the terms and conditions of the title insurance commitment are satisfied, unless statutory or regulatory requirements deem that an earlier delivery is necessary.

 Premium reporting and remittance.

-Title insurance policies are reported to the underwriter (including a copy of the policy, if required by the underwriter) to meet applicable statutory, regulatory and contractual obligations, but not to exceed 45 days following the (i) date of Settlement, or (ii) date the terms and conditions of the title insurance commitment are satisfied.
+Title insurance policies should be reported to the Title Insurer (including a copy of the policy, if required by the underwriter) to meet applicable statutory, regulatory, and contractual obligations, but not to exceed 45 days following (i) the date of Settlement, or (ii) the date the terms and conditions of the title insurance commitment are satisfied.

-Title insurance premiums are remitted to the underwriter to meet applicable statutory, regulatory and contractual obligations.
+Title insurance premiums are remitted to the Title Insurer to meet applicable statutory, regulatory, and contractual obligations.

 Best Practice: Maintain appropriate insurance and fidelity coverage.

-Purpose: Appropriate levels of professional liability insurance or errors and omissions insurance , cyber liability, and crime coverage help ensure title agencies and settlement companies maintain the financial capacity to stand behind their professional services.
-In addition, state law and title insurance underwriting agreements may require a company to maintain professional liability insurance or errors and omissions insurance, fidelity coverage or surety bonds.
-Cyber liability insurance and crime coverage is highly recommended as additional protection.
+Purpose: Appropriate levels of professional liability insurance or Errors and Omissions insurance , cyber liability insurance, and crime coverage help ensure Title Agencies and Settlement Companies maintain the financial capacity to stand behind their professional services.
+Specific types of insurance or coverage may be required by law, regulation, or contractual obligations.

 Procedures to meet this best practice:

-Company maintains appropriate professional liability insurance or errors and omissions insurance, cyber liability insurance, and crime coverage appropriate to Company size and settlement volume.
+Company maintains appropriate professional liability insurance or Errors and Omissions insurance, cyber liability insurance, and crime coverage, according to Company size and Settlement volume.

-Company complies with requirements for professional liability insurance, errors and omissions insurance, fidelity coverage or surety bonds, as provided by state law or title insurance underwriting agreements.
+Company complies with requirements for professional liability insurance, Errors and Omissions insurance, fidelity coverage or surety bonds, as required by state law or Title Insurer agreements.

+Insurance coverage limits and exceptions, particularly cyber, crime and E&O, change frequently and should be thoroughly reviewed with the Company's insurance broker/agent at least on an annual basis.

-Best Practice: Adopt and maintain written procedures for resolving consumer complaints.
+Best Practice: Adopt and maintain written procedures for resolving Consumer complaints.

-Purpose: A process for receiving and addressing consumer complaints helps ensure reported instances of poor service or non-compliance do not go undiscovered.
+Purpose: A process for receiving and addressing Consumer complaints helps ensure reported instances of poor service or non-compliance do not go undiscovered or unresolved.

 Procedures to meet this best practice:

-Consumer complaint intake, documentation and tracking.
+Consumer complaint intake, documentation, tracking, and resolution.

-Standard procedures for logging and resolving consumer complaints helps ensure that sufficient information to understand the nature and scope of the complaint is being received and acted upon.
+Standard procedures for logging and resolving Consumer complaints helps ensure that sufficient information to understand the nature and scope of the complaint is being received and acted upon.

-Develop a standard consumer complaint form that identifies information that connects the complaint to a specific transaction.
+Develop a standard Consumer complaint form that identifies information that connects the complaint to a specific transaction.

-Set a single point of contact for consumer complaints.
+Set a single point of contact for Consumer complaints.

 Establish procedures for forwarding complaints to appropriate personnel.

-Have appropriate follow up on complaints until resolved or closed, including periodic review of unresolved/closed complaints and, as appropriate, consumer notification.
+Have appropriate follow up on complaints until resolved or closed, including periodic review of unresolved/open complaints, closed complaints, and, as appropriate, Consumer communication.

-Maintain a log of consumer complaints that includes whether and how the complaint was resolved.
+Maintain a log of Consumer complaints that includes when and how the complaint was resolved or closed.